 Inga 1 and Inga 2 dams

 Inga 1 (351 MW) and Inga 2 (1,424 MW) were commissioned in 1972 and 1982, respectively, as part of a failed industrial development scheme under then-Zaïre's dictator, Sese Sekko Mobutu.
-The two dams currently operate at only 40% capacity because they never received maintenance: about half of the 14 turbines don’t work at all.
+The two dams currently operate at around 50% capacity because they never received maintenance for many years.
 When Inga 2 was built, a 1,770 km transmission line, known today as the Inga-Kolwezi line, was also built to transport power to the state-owned copper mines in the

 Besides its debt legacy, the dams have left a sorrowful social legacy.
 The government has never fulfilled its obligations to compensate communities originally displaced by Inga 1 and 2 dams.
 Read more about Inga's communities.